Shimazu Yoshihisa: Unification of Kyushu

-In 1578, he defeated the Ōtomo clan at the battle of Mimigawa, though he did not take their territory;
+In 1578, Yoshihisa defeated the Ōtomo clan at the battle of Mimigawa and pursuit the Ōtomo army to they homeland, though he did not take their territory;

-Later, in 1581, Yoshihisa took Minamata castle with a force of 115,000 men;
+Later, in 1581, Yoshihisa forces took Minamata castle in Higo Province with a force of 115,000 men;

-In early 1584, he was victorious in Battle of Okitanawate against Ryūzōji clan and defeated the Aso clan.
+In early 1584, his forces was victorious in Battle of Okitanawate In Hizen Province against Ryūzōji clan and defeated the Aso clan.

+In 1585, Yoshihisa forces attack Horikiri Castle at Chikugo Province and later took Otomo's Iwaya castle resulted after the Shimazu invasion of Chikuzen Province.

-By the middle of 1584, the Shimazu clan controlled; Chikugo, Chikuzen, Hizen, Higo, Hyūga, Osumi, and Satsuma, most of Kyūshū with the exception of Ōtomo's domain and unification was a feasible goal.
+By the middle of 1585, the Shimazu clan controlled; Chikugo, Chikuzen, Hizen, Higo, Hyūga, Osumi, and Satsuma, most of Kyūshū with the exception of Ōtomo's domain and unification was a feasible goal.

 Conflict with Hideyoshi

-During Shimazu's attempt to unify Kyushu, other clans appealed to Toyotomi Hideyoshi for help; in 1584 the Otomo and Ryuzoji asked Hideyoshi for aid, and though he had been unable to help at that time, Hideyoshi interceded, requesting that Yoshihisa make peace with Otomo.
+In 1585, during Shimazu's attempt to unify Kyushu, other Kyushu clans appealed to Toyotomi Hideyoshi for help; the Otomo clan and Ryuzoji clan asked Hideyoshi for aid, and though he had been unable to help at that time, Hideyoshi interceded, requesting that Yoshihisa make peace with Otomo.
 In response, Yoshihisa derided his attempt to intervene, not seeing Hideyoshi as being in a position to invade Kyushu.

-In 1585, Yoshihisa took Otomo's Iwaya castle resulted after the Shimazu invasion of Chikuzen Province.
+In 1586, Shimazu Yoshihisa marched to attack Otomo's Tachibana castle, when the commanders of the Shimazu army arrived near Tachibana castle.
+Tachibana Muneshige led the defense of the castle with his wife, the former clan leader Tachibana Ginchiyo.

 Later, the Otomo leaders travelled to Osaka itself, seeking to persuade Hideyoshi to help.
 Hideyoshi was impressed with this embassy, and presumably agreed to help.
 Yoshihisa, seeing that Hideyoshi was prepared to invade, sent a message to Hideyoshi, claiming that he had attacked the other clans in self-defence, but Hideyoshi refused and leads his forces to Kyushu.